Making sure your precious ones are safe and secure.

 A few points to make on this as it’s a common concern.
 If a standard strap on a car seat is tightened to the proper level of restraint, it should be very difficult for a child to get out of the harness.
 However, in the US, the Houdini concept – a strap which quite simply brings the two shoulder straps together to make it difficult to get out – has been very popular and is standard on most car seats there.
 Many research tests performed around the world have found it to be safe and confirmed that it does not interfere with the performance of any part of the car seat.
 In tests performed, it did not move up and have contact with the throat area.

 However, it is another piece of equipment to think about and ensure you are using it absolutely safely.
-There is also some research which questions its safety.
+There is also some research that questions its safety.
 Another alternative for a child who loves to try and wriggle free is to consider the fairly recent entry into the car seat market of a roll bar car seat where no chest strap/harness is utilised.
 It has been proven to more evenly distribute the impact in a crash and encourage a roll approach lessening the impact on the chest.
 Most major car seat manufacturers have now developed this option from 12 months upwards.